Delegasi-Tech/delreact-agent/CONTRIBUTING.md

 ---

 ## Project Philosophy
 DelReact is an open, extensible framework for building robust, multi-step AI agent workflows.
-We value extensible and high level abstraction to wrap AI LLM complexity from vibe/early coder while extending flexibility for advanced developer.
-We hope discussion and contribution thoughtful collaboration.
+We value high-level abstractions that simplify LLM complexities for most uses, while providing flexibility for advanced uses.
+We encourage thoughtful collaboration through discussions and contributions.

 ---